learnk8s/learnk8s.io/src/microsAuthentication/content.md

 You will notice that there is nothing special about the Deployment manifest above apart from having a Service Account associated with it.

-Let's move onto the secret store service.
+Let's move onto the data store service.

-You can find the complete application in `service_accounts/secret-store/main.go`.
+You can find the complete application in `service_accounts/data-store/main.go`.

-The secret store service does two key things:
+The data store service does two key things:

 1. It retrieves the value of the `X-Client-Id` header from the incoming request.
 1. It then invokes the Kubernetes Token Review API to check if it is a valid token or not.